* German 10-year yields dip near record lows

 * Growth forecasts slashed in Italy, Austria

-* Moody's says Spain tax reforms troubling (Updates with reaction to U.S. data)
+* Moody’s says Spain tax reforms troubling (Adds quote, updates prices)

-LONDON, June 26 (Reuters) - German Bund yields edged towards all-time lows on Thursday as a weakening growth outlook for the euro zone and United States cemented the view that central banks will keep supporting their economies for a prolonged period.
+LONDON, June 26 (Reuters) - German Bund yields edged towards all-time lows on Thursday amid geopolitical tensions and a weakening euro zone growth outlook which cemented expectations of a prolonged period of central bank support.

 “The power of the ECB is very high, and the fact they can come with unlimited support to peripheral markets is still making investors scared of taking short positions,” said Alessandro Giansanti, senior rates strategist at ING.

-German 10-year yields dipped 2 basis points to hit 1.24 percent, nearing the all-time lows of 1.13 percent seen in the summer of 2012, at the height of the euro zone debt crisis, when investors sought refuge in top-rated assets.
+German 10-year yields dipped 1 basis point on Thursday to hit 1.26 percent, nearing the all-time lows of 1.13 percent seen in the summer of 2012.

-Traders say large coupon payments and redemptions next month will offer further support for euro zone bonds.
-German bonds are likely to be one of the main beneficiaries of the reinvested cash if the conflict in Iraq escalates.
+Others pointed out that with a large number of coupon payments and redemptions next month, German bonds are likely to be one of the main beneficiaries as cash is reinvested.

-An Italian employers' lobby and an Austrian think tank both slashed their growth forecasts for their countries on Thursday, while ratings agency Moody's said Spain's plans for broad tax cuts weighed on its credit rating as they put budget deficit targets at risk.
+An Italian employers’ lobby and an Austrian think tank both slashed growth forecasts for their respective countries on Thursday, while ratings agency Moody’s said that Spain’s latest fiscal reform proposals weighed on its credit rating.

-Italian and Spanish 10-year yields edged down to 2.72 percent and 2.64 percent.
-They were just a tad above record lows hit earlier this month.
+Despite the uncertain outlook, Italian and Spanish 10-year yields were unchanged on Thursday at 2.73 percent and 2.64 percent.
+That is just 3 bps and 9 bps above record lows hit earlier this month, respectively.